Skip to content

 Does pregnancy change my coverage?

 It can.
 Tell MassHealth if you are pregnant.
-Massachusetts says eligible MassHealth members can have coverage through pregnancy and 12 months after the pregnancy ends, no matter immigration status or how the pregnancy ends.
+Massachusetts says eligible members can have coverage through pregnancy and 12 months after the pregnancy ends, no matter immigration status or how the pregnancy ends.

 What should I do if MassHealth denies or closes my case?